behnam-mk/FormulaTwo/README.md

 # FormulaTwo

-Free and opensource game for Linux Distro!
+Free and opensource game for Linux distroes!

-Based On pure OpenGL and very simple coding with sexy music!
+Based on pure OpenGL and very simple coding with sexy musics!

 # Instalation & Run